aikjx/my_lib/utf/引力光速统一方程/Gravitational Light Speed Unification Equation Theoretical Derivation and Verification from Spatial Dynamics Principles to Constant Unification.md

 The core research objectives of this paper are:

-1. **Revealing the Theoretical Origin of the Gravitational Constant**: Breaking through the limitation of traditional physics that regards the gravitational constant $G$ as a fundamental experimentally measured value, theoretically deriving the mathematical expression of $G$, and explaining the physical origin of its numerical characteristics.
+1. **Revealing the Theoretical Origin of the Gravitational Constant**: Breaking free from the traditional physics limitation that regards the gravitational constant $G$ as a fundamental experimentally measured value, theoretically deriving the mathematical expression of $G$, and explaining the physical origin of its numerical characteristics.

-2. **Establishing a Mathematical Bridge Between Gravity and Electromagnetic Force**: Through the quantitative relationship between $G$ and $c$, providing a key mathematical foundation for the unification of gravity and electromagnetic force, and exploring the unity of fundamental interactions in nature.
+2. **Establishing a Mathematical Bridge Between Gravity and Electromagnetism**: Through the quantitative relationship between $G$ and $c$, providing a key mathematical foundation for the unification of gravity and electromagnetism, and exploring the unity of fundamental interactions in nature.

-3. **Verifying the Self-Consistency of Zhang Xiangqian's Unified Field Theory**: Systematically verifying the intrinsic consistency between the Gravitational-Light Speed Unification Equation and the core formulas of Zhang Xiangqian's Unified Field Theory, further testing the logical rigor and physical rationality of this theory.
+3. **Verifying the Self-Consistency of Zhang Xiangqian's Unified Field Theory**: Systematically verifying the intrinsic consistency between the Gravitational-Light Speed Unification Equation and the 17 core formulas of Zhang Xiangqian's Unified Field Theory, further testing the logical rigor and physical rationality of this theory.

 4. **Expanding the Application Scope of Unified Field Theory**: Exploring the universality of the Gravitational-Light Speed Unification Equation in multiple physics fields such as general relativity, quantum gravity, and cosmology, providing new perspectives and tools for theoretical research in these fields.

-5. **Providing a Theoretical Foundation for Future Technologies**: Providing a solid mathematical and physical foundation for frontier technologies such as "artificial field technology," and exploring its potential applications in energy, aerospace, materials science, and other fields.
+5. **Providing a Theoretical Foundation for Future Technologies**: Laying a solid mathematical and physical foundation for frontier technologies such as "artificial field technology" and exploring its potential applications in energy, aerospace, materials science, and other fields.

-This research not only provides a new perspective for understanding the nature of gravity but also offers important clues for exploring the grand unification of physics, which is expected to bring new insights to the field of theoretical physics.
+This research not only provides a new perspective for understanding the nature of gravity but also offers important clues for exploring the grand unification of physics, promising to bring new insights to the field of theoretical physics.

 ## 2. Basic Postulates of Spatial Dynamics Theory